wallacebrf/synology_snmp/README.md

 ### Prerequisites

 1. this script is designed to be executed every 60 seconds
-2. this script requires the installation of synology MailPlus server package in package center in order to send emails.
+2. this script requires the installation of Synology MailPlus server package in package center in order to send emails.
 If it is not installed, the script will still work it just will not be able to send emails.
 	#the mail plus server must be properly configured to relay received messages to another email account.
 3. RAMDISK
 	#NOTE: to reduce disk IOPS activity, it is recommended to create a RAMDISK for the temp files this script uses